 |

-1919, Underwood was the leading manufacturer of desk machines in terms of
+produced front-strike machine.
+By 1915, Underwood had become the leading manufacturer of desk machines in terms of

 numbers sold and its salesmen boasted to prospective customers that the company sold more